Prayers for Children to use at home during the school closures:

 Daily Prayer Apps and online liturgy

 Link to the online Prayer resources on the Church of England Website for Morning, Daytime, Evening and Night prayer texts and readings.
+Other extensive suggestions and resources for Holy Week from the national church can be found here.

 Daily Prayer Recordings